 Conformance with these requirements shall be demonstrated by providing a written statement on compliance, signed by the Chief Executive Officer or other authorised representative of the applicant company.
 This statement shall be supported by:

-- a copy of the label for each insulant product; - relevant production and quality documentation covering labelling processes
+- a copy of the label for each insulant product; - relevant production and quality documentation covering labelling processes a Installation instructions must be provided for all insulant products.
+The installation instructions must:

 6.4 Installation instructions (for ALL insulants)